Chad–Sudan relations: Current status

 Sudanese-Chadian relationship improved dramatically after Chadian President Idriss Deby visited Khartoum on February 9, 2010.
 The resulting deal saw Chad kick out the Darfuri Justice and Equality Movement rebels it had previously supported, dramatically changing the Darfur dynamic.
 Chad and Sudan also committed themselves to joint military border patrols.
 Sudan held command of the latter force for the first six months, after which it was given over to Chad according to the six-month rotation agreement.

+In November 2024, Sudan filed a complaint against Chad before the African Commission on Human and Peoples' Rights (African Union).
+The complaint targets the Chadian government and accuses it of intervening in Sudanese affairs by supporting the paramilitaries at war since 2023.